 World premiere

-ConductorLEONARDO GARCÍA ALARCÓN Scenario, Director & Costume DesignerRAFAEL R. VILLALOBOS
+ConductorLEONARDO GARCÍA-ALARCÓN Scenario, Director & Costume DesignerRAFAEL R. VILLALOBOS

 Set DesignerEMANUELE SINISI Lighting DesignerFELIPE RAMOS